 Because my grandpa grew up tasting and “helping” (aka licking the spoon) when his mom made her confections (can you image doing them by hand…and not having a kitchenaid?
 I don’t know how she did it!)
 I like to think he had great taste in candy..which I’ll take the liberty of saying he passed down to me.
 I mean, he was feeding me jelly beans and tootsie rolls from a very young age.
 He had not one, but two candy dishes in his living room, so you didn’t even have to get up to reach for a piece!
 It’s really a miracle he made it until this past November at the age of 89 considering the pounds of sugar he must have eaten in his lifetime!

-So, to my sweet Grandpa that passed a few weeks ago, I’ll make sure your grandkids enjoy fudge, and I’ll think of you when I make it.
+So, to my sweet Grandpa that passed a few weeks ago, I’ll make sure your grandkids enjoy fudge, and I’ll think of you every time I make it.

 - Line an 8x8 square pan with parchment paper.

-- In a large pot, place all of the ingredients, except the vanilla: chocolate chips, marshmallows, condensed coconut milk, vegan butter and pinch of salt.
+- In a large pot, place the chocolate chips, marshmallows, condensed coconut milk, vegan butter and pinch of salt (everything but the vanilla).

 - Over low heat (so as not to scorch it) melt the ingredients, stirring constantly.